COVID-19 and Cruise Ship Travel

 The COVID-19 Travel Health Notice level has been updated from Level 3 to Level 4, the highest level.
 This reflects increases in cases onboard cruise ships since identification of the Omicron variant.

 Key Information for Cruise Ship Travelers

-- People who decide to go on a cruise should get tested 1–3 days before their trip and 3–5 days after their trip, regardless of vaccination status.
+- People who go on a cruise should get tested 1–3 days before their trip and 3–5 days after their trip, regardless of vaccination status or symptoms.

-- Along with testing, passengers who are not fully vaccinated should self-quarantine for 7 days after cruise travel, even if they test negative.
-If they do not get tested, they should self-quarantine for 10 days after cruise travel.
+- Along with testing, passengers who are not fully vaccinated should self-quarantine for a full 5 days after cruise travel.

 - People on cruise ships should wear a mask to keep their nose and mouth covered when in shared spaces.
 While CDC is exercising its enforcement discretion under CDC’s Mask Order to not require that persons wear a mask under certain circumstances on board foreign-flagged cruise ships subject to the Temporary Extension & Modification of the Framework for Conditional Sailing Order (CSO), including onboard cruise ships choosing to follow the requirements of the CSO on a voluntary basis, individual cruise lines may require travelers (passengers and crew) to wear masks on board the ship.

 Avoid cruise travel, regardless of vaccination status.
 If you travel on a cruise ship, make sure you are fully vaccinated before travel and get a COVID-19 vaccine booster dose if you are eligible.
 Getting vaccinated is still the best way to protect yourself from severe disease, slow the spread of COVID-19, and reduce the number of new variants.
 People who are not fully vaccinated should follow additional recommendations before, during, and after travel.